 Bridgend College has developed a sustainable development strategy which aligns with the Sustainable Development Goals and has committed to further substantial progress in the decarbonisation of its activities.

-The location of the STEAM Academy has been considered to suit site constraints and requirements for the new facilities in relation to existing college buildings.
+The location of the STEAM Academy was chosen to suit site constraints and requirements for the new facilities in relation to existing college buildings.

 Our campus at Pencoed is home to our land-based curriculum which includes our horticulture, agriculture and countryside, equine and animal care departments.
 With unique facilities such as conservation areas, a purpose-built equine centre and greenhouses, it’s imperative for us to maintain the use of these areas and the ‘green’ feel of the campus.